syncfusion-content/typescript-docs/TypeScript/PivotChart/Axes.md

 </tr>
 </table>

-### Label Format Customization
+### Label format customization
 By using the `labelFormat` property of `primaryYAxis`, you can add the category labels with prefix and/or suffix.

 {% highlight html %}